 Liberalization of foreign trade

-The banking system contributed positively to Poland’s good economic development due to the central bank’s conservative, risk-averse investment policies.
+Poland’s banking system is solid and complies with international standards.
+It has contributed positively to Poland’s economic development thanks to the central bank’s conservative, risk-averse investment policies.
 The banking sector has remained profitable, well capitalized and liquid, and has become one of Europe’s top performers.
-According to World Bank data, the share of non-performing loans has decreased, reaching 2.9% in 2021 (according to EU data, to 5.4%).
-The bank capital-to-assets ratio has increased in recent years, reaching 6.8% in 2021, which is slightly above Germany at 5.9%.
+According to World Bank data, the share of non-performing loans has decreased further, reaching 2.43% in 2022.
+The bank capital-to-assets ratio has increased in recent years to 6.8% in 2021, slightly above Germany’s 5.9%.

 Banking system